Is Betternet a trustworthy and safe VPN service?

 Betternet free VPN – be careful

-Betternet is another example of that shows the hidden dangers of free VPNs.
+Betternet is another example of that shows the hidden dangers of free VPN services.

 Given the testing results and research findings of this Betternet review, it would be a good idea to avoid Betternet’s VPN applications, in my humble opinion.